TannerByrd/TannerByrdGitHubNotes/Lab2/readme.md

 ### Logic Gates and Circuits
 A truth table is what describes the results of a certain number of inputs and outputs to represent the voltage values of a digital logic circuit.
 These representations are displayed with true or false or 0's and 1's.
 A NAND gate and an AND gate can both have two or more inputs but only one output.
 They are the exact opposites of eachother.
 For example, the output for a NAND gate is true only whenever one or more of the inputs are false, but not when all of the inputs are false. however, the output for an AND gate is true only when all of it's inputs are true.
 ### IEEE - Ethically Aligned Design
 The purpose of IEEE today is to provide a growing knowledge base and ultimately grow the industry for fields such as computer science, medical science, nanotechnology, robotics, bioengineering, electronic engineering, microtechnology and many more modern technologies that have and will benefit humans.
 The importance of ethics in device design is to protect people and their identities.
 Ethics in device design is essentially not designing devices that will benefit one group or nation, but will benefit all of humans instead.
 Ethics in device design is also essentially a statement that technology should be used to deliver services that can be trusted and be safe without manipulative or negative effects.
 Without these ethics, people could lose their data privacy, their human rights, or even their well being if technology was aimed to do so.
 These ethics are important to have to protect people from technology, and keep people in charge.
-**Difference between 64 and 32 bit data paths** -

 # Conclusion